Republication permitted so long as there is attribution.

 Far too many high school guidance counselors give bad SAT advice to seniors.
 Among the most pernicious is “don’t take the SAT again”.
 Some will cite a tendency for scores not to go higher on a 3rd or 4th SAT attempt.
 Nationwide statistics published years ago by the College Board do show only minimal average gains from 3rd time and 4th time testers.
 Here’s the problem with these statistics: the overall survey masks how the colleges view a “minimal gain”.

-All but 20 colleges Super-score (i.e.”Cherry Pick”) the best math and best reading SAT scores.
+All but 20 colleges Super-score (i.e.”Cherry Pick”) the best Math and best Verbal SAT scores.
 To these colleges a score that’s fifty points improved on reading and forty points worse on math is not 10 points better, but 50 points better!
 For example:

 |December Math 590||December Reading 580|

-Now, let me give some stats from a narrower group than was surveyed by The College Board.
+Now, let us give some stats from a narrower group than was surveyed by The College Board.
 Instead, view score increases of some of our students who studied for their third SAT.
-Our last fifteen students showed the following increases on their super-scored SAT Math and Reading sections:
+Our last fifteen students in 2012 showed the following increases on their super-scored SAT Math and Verbal sections:

 Only two of the fifteen did not see significant gains (50 points or more).
 And 20% gained 100 points or more!
 Even the two with minor gains didn’t hurt themselves.
 One of them chose to take a fourth test, and added seventy points on top of the twenty.
 A ninety point gain usually puts a whole new tier of colleges into the “likely admit” category.